 Feedback Number 9-19-18 Workshop Comment Response dollar amount associated with the initial terms.
 It is not meant to be a cumulative limit for the life of the contract.
 21. 2d re different categories - (i) Here states "goods", but "commodities is used elsewhere in the document.
-Consider using one word on the other consistently in the document.
+Consider using one word on the other consistently in the data ward.
 Agreed.
 Revisions made to ensure consistency.
-22. Another possible addition for section 2 Consider clarifying what category of delegated authority an agency is to use if the purchase/procurement/contract crosses multiple categories, such as goods and services.
-Such as: "if the purchases that involve a combination of categories, apply the category threshold that represent the predominant category for that procurement."
-It is helpful that IT is just one category and not separated out by IT goods and IT services, as they often go together.
-Perhaps this approach can be used for other areas.
-This clarification has been added to Section 5.c.
+22. the document.Another possible addition for section 2Consider clarifying what category of delegated authority an agency is to use if the purchase/procurement/contract crosses multiple categories, such as goods and services.
+Such as: "if the purchases that involve a combination of categories, apply This clarification has been added to Section 5.c.
 23. 4a re notifying DES for additional delegated authority Add details of who in DES the communication should be directed to.
 An agency's director should notify the DES Director as soon as they become aware that the authority is going to be exceeded, so DES can work with the agency on this issue.
 Clarification has been added to the Policy 3.a and Additional Delegated Authority Procedure to address this comment.
-24. Additional subsection for 4 Consider adding a section that explains what an agency should do if they find a procurement is going to be more than their delegated authority (unexpectedly).
-For example, if an agency started a competitive solicitation that was expected to be within the delegated authority but then responses are coming in over the delegated authority An agency's director should notify the DES Director as soon as they become aware that the authority is going to be exceeded, so DES can work with the agency on this issue.
+24. Additional subsection for 4Consider adding a section that explains what an agency should do if they find a procurement is going to be more than their delegated authority (unexpectedly).For example, if an agency started a competitive solicitation that was expected to be within the delegated authority but then responses are coming in over the delegated authority An agency's director should notify the DES Director as soon as they become aware that the authority is going to be exceeded, so DES can work with the agency on this issue.
 Clarification has been added to the Policy 3.a and Additional Delegated Authority Procedure to address this comment.